AvaloniaCommunity/MessageBox.Avalonia/README.md

 [nuget.org](https://www.nuget.org/packages/MessageBox.Avalonia/)
 or download this repo.

-Class MessageBox has 3 static metods to show msgBox (like wpf).
+Class MessageBox has 4 static metods to show msgBox (like wpf).
-Dialog show, show to result and just show
+Dialog show, show to result, native show and just show

 Easyest method to show is :